 Joint Replacement: Risks vs. Benefits

-A joint replacement can cure pain, but it can't restore the hip or knee you had when you were younger.
-People shouldn't expect to move the joint the way they did 20 or 30 years ago, Schneiderbauer says.
+A joint replacement can stop pain, but it can't restore the hip or knee you had when you were younger.
+You shouldn't expect to move the joint the way you did 20 or 30 years ago, Schneiderbauer says.

 As for Pepper, he went forward with his knee replacement.
-After four months of intense rehabilitation, the pain was gone.
+After 4 months of intense rehab, the pain was gone.
 He's back to speed-walking and climbs 100 steps every day to keep his knee strong.
-On a recent vacation to Italy and Croatia, he wore a pedometer.
+On a vacation to Italy and Croatia, he wore a pedometer.
 "There were times when I comfortably walked 7 miles in a day," he says.
 "It feels like my knee now."